Lebanon:Hezbollah Mourns Two Martyrs on the Path of Liberati...

 Allah Almighty is Truthful

-With much pride and glory, the Islamic Resistance mourns the Martyrs Hussein Ali Ezzedine [Abu Nimr] from Maaroub and Abdul Aziz Ali Msalmani [Abu Mohammad Karbala] from Shaitiya, South Lebanon, who were martyred while performing their duty on the path of liberating al-Quds.
+With much pride and glory, the Islamic Resistance mourns Martyrs Wissam Khalil Hammoud [Alaa] from Markaba and Abbas Hassan Hazimeh [Haidar] from Mays al-Jabal, South Lebanon, who were martyred while performing their duties on the path of liberating al-Quds.

 Comments